folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 * Pull down the **Node** dropdown (below the **Service ID** and **Inst ID** read-only textboxes), and select the only value that is presented, `http://localhost:9130/`.
-* Fill in the **Exec** entry with the following command-line, which Okapi will use to start the sample module:
+* Fill in the **Exec** entry with the following command-line, which Okapi will use to start the circulation module:
   `java -jar ../mod-circulation/target/circulation-fat.jar -Dhttp.port=%p embed_mongo=true`
 * You can ignore the **Start command** and **Stop command** entries in this scenario.
 * Press the **Submit** button at bottom right.
 (Another empty